mysterycommand/quick/README.md

   * Select - Select
   * Start - Start

-### Pointers
+## Pointers
 While mice and touch screens have different capabilities, they share a few common concepts which we can leverage to interact them in an uniform way.
 Bot can provide clicks and position coordinates.

 ## Related projects
-Click [here](https://github.com/quick-developers) for the full list of projects including demos and reusable plugins.
+Click [here](https://github.com/quick-developers) for the full list of projects including reusable assets, demos and plugins.

 [![VanillaJS](http://vanilla-js.com/assets/button.png)](http://vanilla-js.com)